panosbik/OpenChatEd/README.md

 # OpenChatEd
-OpenChatEd is an open-source chat application designed specifically for online learning communities.!!!
+OpenChatEd is an open-source chat application designed specifically for online learning communities.!!!!